wrench-project/eduwrench/web/_pedagogic_modules/pdcc/multi_core_computing.md

 submodule: 'pdcc'
 ---

-The goal of this module is to introduce you to the basic concepts of running multiple instances of single-threaded programs on a multi-core computer.
+The goal of this module is to introduce you to multi-core computing.
 Go through the tabs below in sequence...

 <div class="ui pointing secondary menu">